This is the multi-page printable view of this section. Click here to print.

 5. In the confirmation popup, click the Confirm button to complete the deletion.

-1 - Creating a Helm Chart that Supports Form Input
+1 - Creating Helm Charts with Form Input Support

-Only available in Helm 3 or later versions.
+Only available in versions Helm 3 or higher.

-To support form input, a values.schema.json file is required in addition to the basic Helm chart file composition.
+To support Form input, an additional values.schema.json file is required in the basic Helm chart file structure.

 Relationship between values.schema.json and values.yaml files